-I’m a fan of the Fox River padded crew socks.
+If you like using Marino wool, try the Fox River padded crew socks.
 Normally, I don’t tolerate merino wool very well, but these socks manage to be pretty soft and thin, while still providing great toe and heel cushioning.

 I also use the double layer Wright Socks.
 This manufacturer is a small family owned operation.
 They have Cool Max double layer socks that are as thin as some single layer socks.
 Wrights also carry some heavier socks with a merino wool outside and the Cool Max inside.